-(Revised and Renumbered from 8429.32 7/1988)
+(Revised 01/2021)

-A designation made on a Designation of Person Authorized to Receive Warrants, , may be changed by receipt of a new STD.
-243 showing thereon the name of the new designee.
-The agency will review and route the form in the same manner shown above in SAM Section 8477.21.
+A designation made on a Designation of Person(s) Authorized to Receive Warrants, .STD.
+243, may be changed by receipt of a new STD 243 showing thereon the name of the new designee.
+The agency/department will review and route the form in the same manner shown above in SAM section 8477.21.

-In addition, the agency will draw a diagonal line across the face of the revoked STD.
-243 and write thereon "Superseded by STD.
-243 received (date)."
-The duplicate copy of the new STD.
-243, together with the original of the superseded STD.
-243, will be returned to the employee.
+In addition, the agency/department will draw a diagonal line across the face of the revoked STD 243 and write thereon "Superseded by STD 243 received (date)."
+The duplicate copy of the new STD 243, together with the original of the superseded STD 243, will be returned to the employee.